Certified Academic Translation Service

-Certified translations of CVs, resumes, academic transcripts, report cards, diplomas, degree certificates, theses and dissertations, and course descriptions must be accurate.
+Certified translations of CVs, resumes, academic transcripts, research papers, report cards, diplomas, degree certificates, theses and dissertations, and course descriptions must be accurate.
+And so must scientific document translations.
 That’s the rule, right?

 You’d be surprised!